hashmode/Tinymce-Image-Upload-Cakephp/README.md

 Allows to upload images(and other files) in tinymce.
 Can be a free alternative for Tinymce MoxieManager image upload plugin

 ## Source Plugins
-1. Tinymce 4.0.1 http://www.tinymce.com/download/download.php (not included in Plugin, should be downloaded and installed)
+1. Tinymce 4.0.1 http://www.tinymce.com/download/download.php (not included in Plugin, should be downloaded and installed separately)
 2. Elfinder 2.0-rc1 http://elfinder.org/

 ## Installation